jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 # Introduction

-Last month, I graduated (TODO: met grote onderscheiding) from [Ghent University].
+Last month, I graduated from [Ghent University].
 This seems like an excellent time to review all the courses I took, and I hope this might be useful to future or current UGent Computer Science students.

 [Ghent University]: http://ugent.be/